-- Summarizes all known rights, embargoes, and access or legal restrictions applicable to the source materials to be digitized and describes how these rights, embargoes, or restrictions will be communicated to the public (such as employing the standardized statements offered by Rights-Statements.org); - Identifies and explains any ethical considerations that affect circulation of, access to, or re-use of the digital copies; - Explains the basis upon which the proposed activities are justifiably legal and ethical; - Explains the specific terms under which users of the collections will be able to access and re-use the digital copies created through the project; - Describes any other measures to be taken to restrict access to or re-use of the digital copies in order to comply with the law or with applicable, pre-existing agreements or contracts; - Describes how the institution will uphold ethical and moral claims and the rights of interested individuals or communities if personally or culturally sensitive information is present (or could potentially be present); and - Clarifies and strongly justifies decisions that led you to tick any of the boxes in the section above.
+- Summarizes all known rights, embargoes, and access or legal restrictions applicable to the source materials to be digitized and describes how these rights, embargoes, or restrictions will be communicated to the public (such as employing the standardized, machine-readable statements provided at Rights- Statements.org); - Identifies and explains any ethical considerations that affect circulation of, access to, or re-use of the digital copies; - Explains the basis upon which the proposed activities are justifiably legal and ethical; - Explains the specific terms under which users of the collections will be able to access and re-use the digital copies created through the project; - Describes any other measures to be taken to restrict access to or re-use of the digital copies in order to comply with the law

+- or with applicable, pre-existing agreements or contracts; - Describes how the institution will uphold ethical and moral claims and the rights of interested individuals or communities if personally or culturally sensitive information is present (or could potentially be present); and - Clarifies and strongly justifies decisions that led you to tick any of the boxes in the section above.

 This statement should not be a "boilerplate" institutional policy or template, but should be tailored to this project and to the requirements above.
+The statement should describe any assumed rights, explaining thoroughly why rights are known to be open or, conversely, why rights are known to be restricted.
 Approaches that avoid due diligence by shifting responsibility for determining usage rights to users are often viewed unfavorably by reviewers for this program.
 Applicants may include copies of institutional policies, deeds of gift, or other additional documents as an optional appendix to this section.
 This appendix must be combined into the same PDF as the statement, led by a cover sheet identifying each additional document.

 Why we ask: This statement will allow reviewers to assess how well applicants understand the legal and ethical issues pertaining to their collections and how well prepared they are to sign the required agreements.
 This statement also helps reviewers assess the degree to which a proposal reflects the program's commitment to supporting open, free, unrestricted access to digitized scholarly content when no legal or ethical constraints prohibit such access.

 (Optional) Upload letter(s) of support from community representatives Max.
 10MB each, .pdf format only.
 Final round only.
 Applicants proposing to digitize collections that document indigenous groups or other historically marginalized communities are strongly encouraged to submit additional letters of support from representatives of those groups.
-Such letters should confirm how community members will participate in conversations about how the materials will be described and made accessible.
+Such letters should confirm how relationships with these communities have been established and how community members will participate in conversations about how the digital files will be described and made accessible.
 Applicants may submit between one and three letters.

 Why we ask: Letters of community support are an opportunity to demonstrate efforts to engage documented constituencies in conversations about how the materials will be described and made accessible, and to mitigate the risks of making culturally sensitive materials openly available without appropriate consultation.
+Review panelists prefer projects where the applicant institution(s) have well-established, meaningful connections with the documented communities that exist prior to the proposed project's term.